 The internship program at the Permanent Observer Mission of the Holy See to the United Nations in New York provides the opportunity for bright young Catholic college graduates or graduate students to gain invaluable experience assisting the work of the Holy See in its multilateral work at the UN, seeking to bring the light of Catholic Social Teaching to the debates of the international community.
-Interns receive a special orientation on the history of the diplomatic work of the Holy See at the United Nations, attend the wide variety of UN meetings, conferences and debates, file reports to be sent to the Holy See’s central offices in the Vatican, in particular to the Vatican’s Secretariat of State, assist in running the Mission’s many conferences, regularly attend receptions and cultural events held by the Holy See and other Missions, and many other activities.
+Interns receive a special orientation on the history of the diplomatic work of the Holy See at the United Nations, attend the wide variety of UN meetings, conferences and debates, file reports to be sent to the Holy See’s central offices in the Vatican, in particular to the Secretariat of State, assist in running the Mission’s many conferences, regularly attend receptions and cultural events held by the Holy See and other Missions, and many other activities.

 Internship Cycles and Numbers

-While there are three internship cycles — Fall, Spring and Summer — there is a preference for interns who can remain for two or three successive cycles, constituting a half-year or year-long internship, but with the number of applications the Mission has been receiving, and the desire to give capable applicants the chance, it is becoming rarer that applicants will be accepted to more than one session.
-The Fall Session extends from the first Tuesday of September through just before Christmas; the Spring Session begins on Monday of the second week of January and extends until the second week of June; the Summer Session runs from June 1 through the middle of August.
+While there are three internship cycles each year, Fall, Spring, and Summer (June through August).
+It is possible for an intern to remain for more than one, doing a half-year or year-long internship, but with the number of applications the Mission has been receiving, and the desire to give capable applicants the chance, it is becoming rarer that applicants will be accepted to more than one session.
+The Fall Session extends from the beginning of September through just before Christmas; the Spring Session begins on Monday of the second week of January and extends until the second week of June; the Summer Session runs from June 1 through the Middle of August.
 Year-long internships can begin at the beginning of any session.
 An orientation and training program is given at the beginning of each cycle.
-Up to seven interns are taken for the Fall and Spring Sessions; four for the Summer Session.
+Up to seven interns are taken for any given session.